w3f/polkadot-wiki/docs/learn/learn-consensus.md

 selection rule and slot time adjustments.
 BABE assigns block production slots to validators according to stake and using the Polkadot [randomness cycle](learn-randomness.md).

-BABE execution happens in sequential non-overlapping phases known as an epoch.
-Each epoch on its turn is divided into a predefined number of slots.
+BABE execution happens in sequential non-overlapping phases known as epochs.
+Each epoch is divided into a predefined number of slots.
 All slots in each epoch are sequentially indexed starting from 0 (slot number).
 At the beginning of each epoch, the BABE node needs to run the [Block-Production-Lottery algorithm](https://spec.polkadot.network/#algo-block-production-lottery) to find out in which slots it should produce a block and gossip to the other block producers.

-Validators in Polkadot participate in a lottery for every slot, which will inform whether or not they are the block producer candidate for that slot.
-Slots are discrete units of time, nominally 6 seconds in length.
-Because of this randomness mechanism, multiple validators could be candidates for the same slot.
+Validators participate in a lottery for every slot, which will inform whether or not they are the block producer candidate for that slot.
+Slots are discrete units of time of approximately 6 seconds in length.
+Because the mechanism of allocating slots to validators is based on a randomized design, multiple validators could be candidates for the same slot.
 Other times, a slot could be empty, resulting in inconsistent block time.

 ### Multiple Validators per Slot